LICQual Level 3 Award in Signalman

 • Age Requirement: Applicants must be at least 16 years old.

-• Educational Requirements: Candidates should have a minimum of a GCSE or equivalent qualification in English and Mathematics.
-This ensures that learners have the basic academic skills required to understand course materials and complete assessments successfully.
+• Educational Requirements: Candidates should have a minimum of a GCSE or equivalent qualification.

 Qualification#